 Yet, the rules of the SEO world are ever-changing ones.
 To stay relevant experts should listen closely to what Google is saying, read between the lines, and dig deeper into data reports to decipher the new updates.

-Keyword research and data analytics remain at the center of building a successful SEO strategy in 2021.
+Keyword research, backlinks and data analytics remain at the center of building a successful SEO strategy in 2022.
 However, there is much more to be taken into account if your company wants to be in the top-ranking positions nowadays.

-Read on to learn more about the top SEO trends in 2021 that have been designed to keep you on page one for the next 12 months and beyond!
+Read on to learn more about the top SEO trends in 2022 that can give you a place on page one for the next 12 months and beyond!

-1. Core Web Vitals Will Be Page Experience Signals
+1. More Core Web Vitals to Join the Page Experience Signals

-The changes will take full effect in May 2021, so website owners still have enough time to audit their pages’ performance, find the issues, and fix them.
-Prompt actions should pay off in an improved user experience, and, hopefully, a top ranking in search results.
+Although the original CWV were introduced back in May 2021, many website owners still haven’t come around to auditing their pages’ performance, finding the issues, and fixing them.
+However, for those who did and are about to, prompt actions should pay off in an improved user experience, and, hopefully, a top ranking in search results.

 Let’s elaborate a little.
 In general, the Core Web Vitals evaluate your page’s performance from a user’s point of view.
 The focus here is speed and technical performance alone, as there are different algorithms responsible for evaluating content quality.